Contempla.

 What is this, exactly?

-A quirky, personal newsletter about neuroscience, ethics, social impact and other odd topics.
+A quirky, personal newsletter about neuroscience, ethics, and how we learn.

-Contempla. is a new iteration of a newsletter I started for family and friends when I was in grad school at Harvard’s Mind, Brain, and Education program, focused on social cognitive neuroscience and adult group learning.
+Contempla. is a new iteration of a grad school newsletter I started while in Harvard’s Mind, Brain, and Education program.

 .